BGP as High-Availability Protocol

 Like most high-availability firewall clusters, the two members operate in an active/standby configuration, but in the proposed solution, the active node is elected by BGP path selection.
 BGP is also responsible for a uniform convergence between all the six devices involved, with the purpose to avoid asymmetric traffic flow, typically not well accepted by firewalls.

 In the case of predominantly HTTP traffic, it is not necessary to have sessions persistence between the nodes.
 In the case of failover, the end-to-end recovery is unnoticeable, however in many enterprise scenarios, a state-full failover is still expected.
-Most vendors provide solutions for this with session alignment on completely disjoined firewall nodes or clustering solutions with unaligned and independent routing through the members.
+Most firewall vendors provide solutions for this with either session alignment on completely disjoined firewall nodes or Active/Active clustering solutions with unaligned and independent routing through the members.
+The desired Active/Backup device role is then implemented with a routing protocol or a pair of load balancers.

 Advantages of Using BGP